Skip to main content

 Common pitfalls

 • temperature ignored — Expected.
-CubePi drops it when thinking is on; that's an API constraint, not a bug.
+CubePi drops it when reasoning is on; that's an API constraint, not a bug.

-• xhigh looks the same as high — Anthropic doesn't expose a budget tier above high, so CubePi clamps xhigh down.
-The token budget is the same.
+• effort="max" looks the same as "high" — Anthropic doesn't expose a budget tier above high, so the built-in profile maps both to the same token budget.

 • Cache misses you didn't expect — Caches are keyed by content + ttl.
 Changing the system prompt invalidates everything; changing the tool list invalidates from the tools onward.
 Make those two stable across turns to maximise hits.